google/WebFundamentals/src/content/en/updates/2018/03/chrome-66-deprecations.md

 A recent [change to the Fetch specification](https://github.com/whatwg/fetch/pull/146) requires that `Response.url` be exposed if it is present.
 A consequence of this is scenarios in which `self.location.href` returns a different origin than `self.origin`.
-To avoid this service workers are no longer allowed to return CORS responses for same origin requests.
+To avoid this, service workers are no longer allowed to return CORS responses for same origin requests.

 For a longer discussion on this change, see the